 The weather has turned slightly cooler here on the Eastern side of the country, okay okay, it may have only been cool outside for a couple of days but those day snapped me right in to fall.
 As soon as I woke up to a rainy cold morning I instantly wanted some sort of pumpkiney baked good and a bowl of chili.
 Thanks to my often hectic work schedule I wasn’t able to get either of them immediately, but I just turned the AC in the house down a couple notches and pretended the weather still justified my fall food cravings.
 I have been eying these muffins since last year and was finally able to move them from my “must try” bookmark to my “tried & loved” bookmark immediately.
 I won’t try and fool you into believing these are any kind of healthy, but man are they yummy!
-I think the next time I make these (which will be in the near future) I will skip the cream cheese filling to help lighten them up a little since my hubby isn’t much for cream cheese anyhow.

 These muffins are amazingly light, moist, and flavorful so I will definitely be keeping this recipe for my go to pumpkin bread/muffin.
 The original recipe did call for a streusel topping which I skipped (don’t get me wrong I love streusel, but I wasn’t feeling THAT unhealthy), but you may want to check it out if you are interested.
 Next time I think I will throw some toasted pumpkin seeds on top of them before baking to add a healthy crunch.
 In my opinion, these are best served slightly warmed and with a cup of hot coffee, which actually sounds pretty great right now. 🙂 Enjoy!

 8 oz cream cheese, softened (I used light)

 1 tsp ground cinnamon